michaelfromyeg/nominatr/README.md

-# Qualtrics Lambda
+# nominatr

-A tool to allow you to grab, manipulate, and act on Qualtrics survey data, on an event based trigger.
+A tool for UBC students to interact with Qualtrics survey data in real time and send emails based on that data.
+Currently being used for managing SUS' 2021 Spring Elections.

 ## TODOs

-- Write README, improve documentation
+- [x] Send daily email to SUS EAs about current election status (with logs, raw data)
+- [x] Send daily email to nominees until they have enough nominations
+- [x] Send email receipt to nominators for who they nominated
+- [ ] Verify candidates to not get repeat emails
+- [ ] Provide option for candidates to opt-out of emails
+- [x] Add code formatting
-- Configure CMS to allow us to change data
+- [ ] Configure mock-CMS to allow some data to be changed "on the fly"
+- [ ] Create CI/CD pipeline and deploy to AWS (ca-central)
+- [ ] Fill in Javadoc and improve general documentation
+- [ ] Write README and contributing guidelines; provide use-case for other student elections

 ## Notes

-Build data for sending emails
+### Sending Emails

+When we build data for emails, it comes in the following format:

-Elections team Key-value of key=table (nominees, nominators), value=list (to render in table, need key-value again)
+- Elections team Key-value of key=table (nominees, nominators), value=list (to render in table, need key-value again)

-Nominees List of key-value that is key=email (nominee's email), value=data;
-data consists of key=table (summary, nominators) value=list (key-value again)
+- Nominees List of key-value that is key=email (nominee's email), value=data; data consists of key=table (summary, nominators) value=list (key-value again)

-Nominators List of key-value that is key=email (nominator's email), value=data; data consits of key=nominee, value=position
+- Nominators List of key-value that is key=email (nominator's email), value=data; data consits of key=nominee, value=position

 ## Build